 It is now my Dad and I's yearly Christmas tradition to re-watch all the movies over the holiday break.
 Each time I watch them, I feel I discover a new element that I hadn't considered before that makes me fall in love with the series all over again.
 Today, I want to take a deep dive into the arc of one particular character - Frodo Baggins.

-One thing that the fandom tends to agree on is that Samwise is a hero (I firmly believe that Samwise is an underrated literary crush!).
+One thing that the fandom tends to agree on is that Samwise is a hero.

 There also tends to be a prevailing thought that, in comparison, Frodo comes off as very weak in the films.
-That he is whiny, and that he honestly kinda sucks.
+Fans often suggest that he is whiny and that he honestly kinda sucks.
 At least, that's the attitude I had until my last few rewatches when I viewed the film from a new perspective.

 The second change in my perspective came from struggling with severe clinical depression.
 In reflecting on my own lived experiences, Frodo's struggles made eminent sense to me, and Mr. Baggins' accomplishments seemed more heroic to me than ever, though he may have fallen short of the end goal on his own.

-For today's Deep Dive Wednesday, I would like to come to the defence of Frodo Baggins, specifically in reflection on my own experiences with depression.
+For today's Deep Dive, I would like to come to the defence of Frodo Baggins, specifically reflecting on my own experiences with depression.

-I would like to start by noting that I firmly do not believe that it was Tolkien's intention to use the ring as an allegory for mental health.
+I want to start by noting that I firmly do not believe that Tolkien intended to use the ring as an allegory for mental health.
 It is quite clear that the ring represents power and its ability to corrupt those who wield it.
-No one desires a mental illness, or would consider such a malady precious to them, nor would anyone kill to gain a mental illness.
-What I am instead comparing is what it means to carry a burden no one else can see or feel, but that you struggle with and feel incapacitated by nonetheless.
+No one desires a mental illness or would consider such a malady precious to them, nor would anyone kill to gain a mental illness.
+Instead, I am comparing what it means to carry a burden no one else can see or feel, but that you struggle with and feel incapacitated by nonetheless.

-I would also like to preface that the parallels I will draw here are based on only my own experiences with chronic depression.
+I would also like to preface that the parallels I will draw here are based solely on my own experiences with chronic depression.
 I do not presume to speak for all persons struggling with mental illness as everyone experiences symptoms differently.
 I also know that many other invisible illnesses follow the same trends.
 Depression, as well as any mental or invisible illness, can be difficult to understand for those who have never experienced it.
-Of course, there is J. K. Rowling's description of the dementors as stealing every happy thought, leaving only cold and despair.
-For more insight into what depression can feel like, I can direct you the poetry of Sabrina Benaim, found on youtube here.
-I personally found the beginning of the song"Next Right Thing" from the Frozen 2 soundtrack to give an accurate portrayal of my experiences of depression as well.
+For more insight into what depression can feel like, I can direct you to the poetry of Sabrina Benaim, found on youtube here.
+I also found the beginning of the song "Next Right Thing" from the Frozen 2 soundtrack to give a surprisingly accurate portrayal.
 You can give it a listen here!
-Of course, if you have a little more time, Season 2, Episode 9 of the show One Day At A Time is hands down going away the most accurate depiction of depression I have ever seen, but that is a Deep Dive Wednesday for another time.
+Of course, if you have a little more time, Season 2, Episode 9 of the show One Day At A Time is hands down going away the most accurate depiction of depression I have ever seen, but that is a discussion for another time.

 Specifically, for our conversation today, I want to focus on the themes of darkness, weight, and numbness.
 For me, depression manifests as something physically weighing me down, too heavy for me to lift.
 So, when it comes time for me to go to the bathroom, get water or food, change clothes, or even the herculean task of going to school or work, I can't.
-Because the world itself is too heavy and I'm not strong enough to lift it off me enough to get myself out of bed, and I begin to feel drained quickly when I do.
+Because the world itself is too heavy, and I'm not strong enough to lift it off me enough to get myself out of bed, and I begin to feel drained quickly when I do.
 This weight, for me, is coupled with a sense of numbness.
-Whatever it is the world is asking of me, emails, my job, replying to my friends, brushing my hair, it is too much and I stop feeling able to care if it gets done or if there are consequences.
+Whatever the world is asking of me - emails, my job, replying to my friends, brushing my hair - it is too much, and I stop feeling able to care if it gets done or if there are consequences.
 In counterpart to this numbness comes the side effect of rumination.
-Brains that aren't healthy like to dwell and circle around problems of their own creation, convincing you, most often that you are bad, but sometimes it can manifest as resentment to the world and to others.
-What is comfortable, and brings relief, is darkness, and the ability to lie down and succumb to it.
+Brains that aren't healthy like to dwell and circle around problems of their own creation.
+Often this means wallowing in feelings of shame and guilt, though it can sometimes manifest as resentment to the world and to others.
+What is comfortable, and brings relief, is darkness and the ability to lie down and succumb to it.
 To pull the shutters tight against the sun and the outside world, to stay in bed, and to try and sleep to escape the refrain of "you are bad, the world is bad, everything is bad."
 Then, of course, there is the sadness, the trademark of depression.
-Less than sadness, per se, but the feeling that you will never be happy again, that everything is lost and hopeless.
+Less sadness, per se, but the feeling that you will never be happy again, that everything is lost and hopeless.
 That you'd be better to give up.

-We know that Frodo is struggling with two very real feelings of grief and of pain from the Morgul wound during his journey that compound his experiences.
-So now let's talk about Frodo's struggles with the Ring.
+We know that Frodo struggles with feelings of grief and pain from the Morgul wound he sustains on Weathertop, as well as from the stress of the journey and the loss of members of the Fellowship.
+These feelings all compound Frodo's struggles with the Ring.

-When we refer to the ring and Frodo's responsibility as Ring Bearer, it is almost always called a "burden."
-It is called a burden at multiple points by multiple characters, usually when Frodo is wishing the ring was not something he had to bear or when other characters are pitying his responsibility.
+Tolkein frequently refers to the ring and Frodo's responsibility as Ring Bearer as a "burden."
+It is called a burden at multiple points by multiple characters, usually when Frodo wishes the ring was not something he had to bear or when other characters are pitying his responsibility.
 This wording is deliberate.
 The other characters do not and cannot understand what Frodo is going through, but they know it is something terrible that they would never wish to experience.
 They know that it means Frodo needs help and extra care.
 Mental, invisible, and chronic illness can also readily be described as a burden.
 One that no one else can take, that they may not understand, but that they want to help and support nonetheless.

 Because we are not privy to the inner struggles of Frodo's mind, especially in the films, this burden is communicated to us through one key image: weight.
-In Peter Jackson's Fellowship of the Ring, when Bilbo finally has the courage to let go of the ring and leave it with Gandalf, he drops it to the ground.
-The ring doesn't bounce or tink when it falls, it lands flat with a heavy thud.
-When Frodo wears it around his neck, we see the angry raw marks where the ring has been pulling him down and chafing at him.
-In trying to give a physical form to an invisible burden, the creators gave it weight, something that is common in my experience of Depression along with many others.
+In Peter Jackson's take on Fellowship of the Ring, we see the ring given a physicality to its presence.
+When Bilbo finally has the courage to let go of the ring and leave it with Gandalf, he drops it to the ground.
+The ring doesn't bounce or tink when it falls; it lands flat with a heavy thud.
+When Frodo wears it around his neck, we see the angry, raw marks where the ring has been pulling him down and chafing at him.
+In trying to give a physical form to an invisible burden, the creators gave it weight, something that is common in my experience of Depression, along with many others.